-An easy recipe for tartar sauce, with a clever twist to make it healthier and only 4 ingredients.
+An easy recipe for tartare sauce, with a clever twist to make it healthier and only 4 ingredients.
 Ideal to pair with chips.
+Vegetarian.

 Fish and chips on a Friday is such a British tradition, it was served every friday at school and then at university.
 Once a week is far too much for us these days, but we do like our fish and chips when we have it.